 The opening paragraph should state the purpose for writing, the position you applying for, the employer’s job reference number and that you are confident you are suited to the role.
 Try to grab the employer’s interest with the first sentence of this paragraph.

 A second paragraph should tell the reader why he or she should be interested in you.
 Try to depict how you in particular can add value to the workplace.

 You could use the third paragraph to highlight one or two career achievements relevant to the job.
 It is important to illustrate your qualifications as they relate to the requirements of the position.

 Close your cover letter, by expressing willingness to explain your application in more detail during a personal interview.
 If the opening was unadvertised and the CV is unsolicited, indicate that you will follow up in a few days.

 Send your cover letter together with your CV.
 Send no other attachments such as diplomas or testimonials, unless the prospective employer requested them - if so, sent only copies.

 Use the same font and style as your CV.
 We recommend using a font that is easy to read such as 11 points Arial as well as A4 white paper for hard copies of your cover letter.

 Some large multinational companies use their own job application forms instead of cover letters and CVs.
 So, pay attention to the open questions that try to establish your social and transferable skills.
 Never leave any blank spaces.

 Check the spelling and grammar of your Hong Kong cover letter.
 Use the word processor's spell and grammar checker.
-If you are not confident of your ability to detect grammatical, punctuation in English or other language usage errors or if you need help in organizing your cover letter, send it to a professional for assistance.
+If you are not confident of your ability to detect grammatical, punctuation and usage errors in English or other language or if you need help in organizing your cover letter, send it to a professional for assistance.